ephes/django_async/article_sorted.md

 ### ASGI Example

-To try out an async example that concurrently callable from the outside, let's install an ASGI server like [uvicorn](https://www.uvicorn.org/) then and change the runserver command so that we are now running Django as an ASGI rather than as a WSGI application:
+To try out an async example that's concurrently callable from the outside, let's install an ASGI server like [uvicorn](https://www.uvicorn.org/) then and change the runserver command so that we are now running Django as an ASGI rather than as a WSGI application: